-- 1. The worker receiving the initial inquiry about foster/adoptive care will complete the initial inquiry in FACTS as an Information and Referral.
-The information that must be taken during the initial inquiry shall include, but is not limited to, the following:

-- Name

-- Address

-- Other people living in the home

-- Birth date of all individuals in the home

-- Specific child characteristics the prospective family is interested in

-- Referral source

-- 2. Families interested in adoption only of a young child under the age of five (5) years, without special needs, shall be referred to a licensed adoption agency in their area.
-The person receiving the initial inquiry will inform the interested person that the Department only has children available for placement who have special needs.

-- 3. The Homefinding Supervisor will determine if the individual is a new inquiry, a re-application from a voluntarily closed home, or a re-application from an involuntarily closed home.

-- 4. If the foster home or foster/adoptive home was involuntarily closed for failure to meet one of the general requirements, the Homefinding Supervisor should discuss the inquiry with the evaluation team to determine if the inquiry should be refused or allowed to proceed with the process. - 5.
-If the inquiry is from an involuntarily closed foster home or foster/adoptive home that was closed for a reason other than the failure to meet one of the general requirements, the Homefinding Supervisor will refuse the inquiry.
-If the referral is denied, the applicant must be informed of the grievance process.
-Refer to the Common Chapter Manual, Section 720, Subpart B for the process and instructions. - 6.
-If the former foster home or foster/adoptive home was voluntarily closed on a voluntary basis and is in good standing with the Department, with no substantiated IIU investigations, the foster/adoptive parent(s) may be reopened without repeating the certification process if they have had two or more years of fostering experience with at least one child and have no current out of home placement of their own adopted or legal guardianship children.
+- The worker receiving the initial inquiry about foster/adoptive care will Complete the initial inquiry in FACTS as an Information and Referral.
+The information that must be taken during the initial inquiry shall include, but is not limited to, the following: - o Name - Address - Other people living in the home - o Birth date of all individuals in the home - Specific child characteristics the prospective family is interested in - Referral source - Families interested in adoption only of a young child under the age of five (5) years, without special needs, shall be referred to a licensed adoption agency in their area.
+The person receiving the initial inquiry will inform the interested person that the Department only has children available for placement who have special needs. - The Homefinding Supervisor will determine if the individual is a new inquiry, are application from a voluntarily closed home, or a re-application from an involuntarily closed home. - o If the resource home was involuntarily closed for failure to meet one of the general requirements, the Homefinding Supervisor should discuss the inquiry with the evaluation team to determine if the inquiry should be refused or allowed to proceed with the process.
+If the home was closed involuntarily for another reason, the inquiry must be refused, and the applicant must be informed of the grievance process.
+See section 1.11 for more information. - O Voluntarily closed DHHR foster homes in good standing with the Department and, with no substantiated IIU investigations, the foster/adoptive parent(s) may be reopened. without repeating the certification process if they have had two or more years of fostering experience with at least one child and have no current out of home placement of their own adopted or legal guardianship children, they may be reopened without repeating the certification process.
 However, they must complete the fingerprinting process again; have an updated homestudy and walkthrough/safety check of the home as well as updated CPR/First Aid certification and current CIB/NCIC report.
-The Department will determine and address any training needs within the first 12 months of reopening the foster home. - 7.
-The Homefinding Supervisor will assign the inquiry to a Homefinding Specialist within five (5) business days to contact the former foster home or foster/adoptive home to ensure that the family is aware of the new changes in policies and procedures and to obtain the letter to become reinstated. - 8.
-The Homefinding Specialist will mail a packet of information about the foster/adoptive care program within five (5) business days to the individual inquiring to provide services.
-The packet will include: - A copy of the Homefinding Information Bulletin Booklet - The Process to Become a Foster/Adoptive Parent - Rights and Responsibilities of Foster/Adoptive Parents - Application

-- 9. The Homefinding Specialist will follow up with the prospective family within ten (10) business days from the date the information packet was mailed.
+The Department will determine and address any training needs within the first 12 months of reopening the foster home.

+- The Homefinding Supervisor will assign the inquiry to a Homefinding Specialist within five (5) business days to contact the former foster home or foster/adoptive home to ensure that the family is aware of the new changes in policies and procedures and to obtain the letter to become reinstated. - The Homefinding Specialist will mail a packet of information about the foster/adoptive care program within five (5) business days to the individual inquiring to provide services.
+The packet will include: - o A copy of the Homefinding Information Bulletin Booklet - The Process to Become a Foster/Adoptive Parent - o Rights and Responsibilities of Foster/Adoptive Parents - Application - The Homefinding Specialist will follow up with the prospective family within ten business days from the date the information packet was mailed.
 This contact may be by telephone, letter, or the Homefinding Specialist may arrange for a home visit or office visit.
-The Homefinding Specialist will provide general information about the requirements for being a foster/adoptive family and the process for becoming certified as a foster/adoptive parent. - 10.
-The Homefinding Specialist will invite (by written invitation) the prospective family to the next available Pre-Service Orientation session during the follow-up. - 11.
-The Homefinding Specialist will update FACTS with the following information: - Date the information packet was mailed, - Name of the Homefinding Specialist receiving the inquiry, - Date the Homefinding Specialist received the inquiry, and - Date the prospective family attended Pre-Service Orientation meeting.
+The Homefinding Specialist will provide general information about the requirements for being a foster/adoptive family and the process for becoming certified as a foster/adoptive parent. - The Homefinding Specialist will invite (by written invitation) the prospective family to the next available Pre-Service Orientation session during the follow-up. - The Homefinding Specialist will update FACTS with the following information: - Date the information packet was mailed - Name of the Homefinding Specialist receiving the inquiry - Date the Homefinding Specialist received the inquiry - o Date the prospective family attended Pre-Service Orientation meeting.